 “Truly, we have come into our own as an institution and as a community,” he said.
 “These recognitions are not the reasons for our success — they are the results of it.”

 Part of that success, Hopey said, is due to “the support, the vision and the wisdom of those like the families we honor this evening — the Gallants, the Edmundses and especially the Arcidi family, whose legacy now greets everyone who enters the campus.”

-The Arcidi Center, named for the late Dr. Alfred L. Arcidi ’53, will house the College’s Visitor Center and the O’Brien Center for Career Development.
+The Arcidi Center, named for the late Dr. Alfred L. Arcidi ’53, will house the College’s Welcome Center and the O’Brien Center for Career Development.
 Arcidi, who built a dental practice into the thriving multi-state Whittier Health Network, “looked to the future while always remembering where he came from.”